cmu-db/benchbase/README.md

     * Removed calls to `printStackTrace()` or `System.out.println` in favor of proper logging
 * Reformatted code and cleaned up imports based on my preferences and using IntelliJ
 * Removed all calls to `assert`... `assert` is disabled by default thus providing little real value while making the code incredibly hard to read and unnecessarily verbose
-* Removed considerable amount of dead code, configurations, detritus and other nasty accumulations
+* Removed considerable amount of dead code, configurations, detritus and other nasty accumulations that didn't appear directly related to excuting benchmarks
     * Removed IDE specific settings
     * Removed references to personal setups or cloud instances
     * Removed directories such as `run`, `tools`, `nbproject`, `matlab`, `traces`